cmoynan/Maynooth-Boxing-Club/README.md

 I have teseted the nav bar numerous times and all links work and alo teseted the form which can be submitted and also requires a certain amount of info and will correct the user if it is not entered.

-HTML passed the W3C validoator with no erros but there was errors initally that needed to be corrected.
+HTML passed the W3C validator with no erros but there was errors initally that needed to be corrected.
 Formatting the file on Codeanywhere gave the hr tags a /to close the tag and these needed to be removed.

 CSS also passed the jigsaw validator.
 First check there was a parse error but once corrected no erros were found.